 Recently, the United Nations declared June 21st to be International Yoga Day.
 In honor of this day there were many events held last week for yoga practitioners living in Costa Rica.
 Because of its limitless beauty Costa Rica has always been a mecca for devotees of yoga.

 Yoga classes are offered in many areas of the country.
-Yoga retreats attract visitors from all of the world who want to practice this art while surrounded by nature.
+Yoga retreats, like Amatierra in the mountains, attract visitors from all of the world who want to practice this art while surrounded by nature.
 A list of Costa Rica’s yoga retreats can be found in the publication, Yoga Journal or by doing a search on the Internet.

 Yoga has become popular world wide since it can be done by people of all ages.
 It can even be practiced by less mobile or physically impaired people while sitting in a chair.

 In fact, a large number of those who take my monthly relocation/retirement tours practice yoga.

 Those who practice yoga become conscious of the connection between the body, mind and spirit by combing a series of postures and deep breathing.

 Some of the benefits of practicing yoga for senior retirees are:

 - General flexibility which reduces the chance of injury.